kid-116/Project-Sections/README.md

-# project_sections
+# Project Sections
-A place to manage your class activities.
+A place to coordinate with your colleagues